Mental Health

 Summary

-While the indulgent side of self-care is fine once in a while, we mustn’t neglect what truly benefits us in the long run.
+While the indulgent side of self-care is fine once in a while, such as drinking a glass of wine to relax, it's important to recognise the difference between self-care in moderation and self-indulgence that may have negative effects.
+Our choices, whether in how we treat ourselves or how we care for animals and the environment, can shape our image and reputation.
+The way we balance self-care and self-indulgence not only impacts our personal well-being but also influences the world around us, affecting our environment and relationships.
 We want to be more intentional with our self-care practices to effectively cope with our all-encompassing addiction to busyness.
-Ultimately, consciously nurturing our minds, body, and souls ensures that we can better show up for our passions and our loved ones.
+Ultimately, consciously nurturing our minds, bodies, and souls ensures that we can better show up for our passions and our loved ones.

 Read other Mental Wellness Resources: